top of page

 Research from the University of Copenhagen shows that individuals with higher cardiovascular fitness clear these metabolites 31–47% faster between efforts, allowing for more volume, better recovery, and ultimately more productive training [2].

-3. Capillarization
+3. Capillarisation

 This creates a physiological bottleneck — larger muscles with proportionally less blood supply.”